awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/recommendations.md

 Class cohesion
  CodeGuru Reviewer notices if a class contains clusters of instance methods that do not have any accessed class members in common\.
 For example, a cluster of two methods might access only the class fields `x` and `y`, and another cluster of methods in the same class might access only the class fields `a` and `b`\.
 A high number of these clusters indicates low *class cohesion*\.
 Classes with low cohesion contain unrelated operations, can be difficult to understand, and are often less likely to be used\.

+## Third\-party recommendations<a name="third-party-recommendations"></a>

+ Amazon CodeGuru Reviewer code reviews incorporate analysis from third\-party providers\.
+If a third\-party tool finds an issue during a code review, then it adds recommendations to the recommendations created by CodeGuru Reviewer\.
+The following third\-party solutions are used during a code review\.

+Infer
+Infer is a third\-party tool that analyzes your Java code and detects potential bugs\.
+For more information about Infer, see its website at [Infer](https://fbinfer.com/)\.
+For the types of issues that Infer detects, see [List of all Infer issue types](https://fbinfer.com/docs/all-issue-types) on the Infer website\.

+Bandit
+Bandit is a third\-party tool that finds security issues in Python code\.
+For more information about Bandit, see its website at [Bandit](https://bandit.readthedocs.io/en/latest/#)\.